 Top Tips for Success

-123 should be done in your dog's “sweet spot” as often as possible.
-The sweet spot is the distance where your dog notices the other dog, but is able to watch it calmly or even disengage and do other dog things.
+Most of your dog's time around their triggers should be spent in the “sweet spot”.
+The sweet spot is the distance where your dog notices the trigger, but is able to watch it calmly or even disengage and do other dog things.
 It should feel easy-breezy at this spot :)

-If your dog has a hard/stressful encounter, her cortisol levels (and therefore tendency to react to any more dogs) will be elevated for a few days.
-You can use shorter walks and avoidance of other dogs when this happens to help her do her best.
+If your dog has a hard/stressful encounter, their cortisol levels (and therefore tendency to react to any more triggers) will be elevated for a few days.
+You can use shorter walks and avoidance of other dogs when this happens to help them do their best.

 Avoid doing anything you’re not comfortable with.
 Trust your gut! :)

-When you just don't feel like training, it's a-okay to exercise your dog in the yard or at a location where you are unlikely to run into the thing she reacts to.
+When you just don't feel like training, it's a-okay to exercise your dog in the yard or at a location where you are unlikely to run into the thing they react to.

-You can help her feel better about dogs (or people, or kids, or bikes, etc.) by using “hanging out” around them at a distance, as a stepping stone.
+You can help them feel better about dogs (or people, or kids, or bikes, etc.) by using “hanging out” around them at a distance, as a stepping stone.

 Dogs move a lot!
 A walk can be a high-stimulation, high-pressure situation for many dogs.
-Adding in opportunities to do 123 around other dogs that are still or that aren’t on a proper walk can be really beneficial.
+Adding in opportunities to be around other dogs that are still or that aren’t on a proper walk can be really beneficial.

-To do this, you can borrow a friend/neighbor and their dog, or you can camp out around a dog park.
-The idea is to be far enough away that she can see the other dogs, but they’re not coming towards her, and she’s not pulling/barking.
+To do this, you can borrow a friend/neighbor and their dog, or you can camp out around a park path where your dog's triggers are present.
+The idea is to be far enough away that your dog can see the other people/dogs, but they’re not coming towards you, and your dog isn't reacting.
 You can even hang out near the car so you can enter it as needed.

 How Much Practice Do We Need?